Every SEO, webmaster, and digital marketer has a powerful tool at their disposal.

-I’m assuming you have already used Page Speed Insights for tweaking your loading speed and are adding fresh and helpful content on a regular basis.
+We’re assuming you have already used Page Speed Insights to tweak your loading speed and are adding fresh and helpful content on a regular basis.
 If not, run your website through this test, and make any improvements that it recommends.

 (c) Fetch as Google

-The Fetch as Google tool allows you to test the way Google fetches your URL and renders it.
+The Fetch as Google tool allows you to test how Google fetches and renders your URL.

 Here’s how to use the Fetch as Google Tool: